MarioGit19/bpl3/README.md

 ## License

-BPL is licensed under the MIT License.
+BPL is licensed under the Apache 2.0 License.
 See the LICENSE file for more information.